 Erected by Elks Club #2709.

 Location.
+29° 33.958′ N, 81° 13.494′ W. Marker is in Palm Coast, Florida, in Flagler County.
+Memorial is on Old Kings Rd N, 0.2 miles north of Fleetwood Drive, on the left when traveling north.
+The marker is located at the Palm Coast Elks Club.
 Touch for map.
 Marker is at or near this postal address: 53 Old Kings Road, Palm Coast FL 32137, United States of America.
 Touch for directions.

 Regarding Flight 93.
 The nearly 20-foot long piece of steel, with its jagged edges and shorn bolts, is a section of a floor joist from Tower 1.
 The floor joist rest on a squat square piece of steel, a support beam from Tower 2.
 The steel is attached to a pentagon-shaped concrete pedestal.

 Credits.
-This page was last revised on August 1, 2019.
-This page originally submitted on July 15, 2019, by Brandon D Cross of Flagler Beach, Florida.
+This page was last revised on October 20, 2021.
+It was originally submitted on July 15, 2019, by Brandon D Cross of Flagler Beach, Florida.
 This page has been viewed 334 times since then and 31 times this year.
 Photos: 1. submitted on July 15, 2019, by Brandon D Cross of Flagler Beach, Florida.
 2. submitted on July 17, 2019, by Brandon D Cross of Flagler Beach, Florida. • Andrew Ruppenstein was the editor who published this page.